DevJoelPV/plab-tdiw/README.md

 - SQL
 Note: The project follows the Model-View-Controller (MVC) architecture, as required by the course.

-##Installation
+## Installation

-To run this project, you'll need to have a web server with PHP and a MySQL database installed.
+To run this project, you'll need to use Xampp, because it has incorporated phpMyAdmin.
+You will need to import the databse, and move the project directory to the xampp's folder.

-Clone the repository to your local machine.
-Import the database.sql file to create the required database structure.
-Update the config.php file with your database credentials.
-Start your web server and navigate to the project directory to run the website.

-##Usage
+Note: the pictures URL's are not the relative ones, so it is necessary to change them, also in the databse.

+## Usage
 Once the website is running, you can browse products, add them to your cart, and place orders.
 You can also create a user account and login to view your order history.

-##Credits
+## Credits
 This project was created by me as an assignment for the TDIW course at Universitat Autònoma de Barcelona.
 All product images were sourced from TwoJeys (https://twojeys.com/).